AIM Overseas is excited to offer this intensive Spanish language program in the spectacular city of Granada, Spain.

 - Trip to Cordoba

 You will be accommodated in homestay, giving you a chance to practice your Spanish in day-to-day situations and giving you a chance to really experience life in a Spanish household!
+This part of the experience is really about being immersed in the foreign language.

 You will share a room with another participant from the program and will be provided with pillows, bed linens and towels.